galette/website/_i18n/en/pages/about.md

 New features are still regularly added, reducing the todo list (which always gets bigger ;)).

-The project does not have any release cycle: "It's released when it's finished".
+The project does not have any release cycle: "It's released when it's cooked".
 Anyway, bugfixes releases are quite regular, when a major issue has been found, or when several ones has been addressed, or if we were asked for (it has never happen yet).

 Finally, note that only one major release is supported.
-The, since Galette 0.9 has been released, 0.8 is no longer supported.
+Then, since Galette 0.9 has been released, 0.8 is no longer supported.
 The only exception to this rule would be a fix for a security issue, if new major is quite recent.
 This happened only once for now.

 ## They use Galette